Adeyemitoba/Disease-Incidence-Analysis-2001-2022/README.md

 ### Data Source

-The dataset, sourced from [data.gov](https://data.gov), includes 189,921 records on disease incidence by county, year, gender, and population in California between 2001 and 2022.
+The dataset is sourced from [data.gov](https://data.gov), covering disease incidence by county, year, gender, and population for California from 2001 to 2022.
+It contains 189,921 records and is supported by the California Department of Public Health.

 ### Data Preparation

-The dataset was cleaned for consistency, with missing values handled and confidence intervals added using the California Department of Public Health's methodology.
+The dataset was cleaned using Python in VSCode, handling missing values and ensuring consistency.
+Confidence intervals were calculated following public health standards to accurately represent trends.

-### Analytical Tools
+### Data Attributes

+The dataset includes the following key attributes:
-- **Tableau:** For data visualization and trend analysis.
+- **Year:** Temporal reference for trend analysis.
-- **Microsoft Excel:** For statistical organization and preliminary analysis.
+- **California:** Total disease cases statewide.
+- **Counties (Kern, Los Angeles, Orange, San Diego):** County-level disease cases for comparative analysis.

 ---